memgraph/docs/docs/how-to-guides/work-with-docker.md

 #### Specify volumes

-Specifying a volume creates a copy of a directory inside the Docker container as a local directory and serves for durability.
+Specifying a volume syncs the specified directory inside the Docker container as a local directory and serves for durability.
 The `-v` flag is followed by the name of the local directory separated from the path of the volume in the container by a semicolon: